Growing food uses about 40% of all the land on Earth, replacing natural ecosystems and causing dramatic changes to our environment.

 ‘grey water’ use (the amount of water needed to dilute the wastewater pollution from a farm or factory to acceptable levels).

-So far, only one team of scientists has estimated the blue water use of a hypothetical cultivated meat factory.
-They estimate that it could take 330 to 840 liters of water to provide one kilogram of cultivated meat—about 250 liters at the factory and the rest to grow crops to feed the cells.
-At retail, including other stages in the food supply chain, the total water use of cultivated meat could be 360 to 920 liters per kilogram.
+Scientists estimate that it could take between 38 to 840 liters of water to provide one kilogram of cultivated meat, depending on whether the crops that feed the cells are irrigated and what technologies are used at the cultivated meat facility.
+At retail, including other stages in the food supply chain, the total water use of cultivated meat could be 42 to 920 liters per kilogram.